 'Be Our Guest' restaurant at Magic Kingdom (Photo from Walt Disney World)

-2013: ‘MagicBands’ and the ‘My Disney Experience’ mobile app launched, Disney said.
+2013: ‘MagicBands’ and the ‘My Disney Experience’ mobile app launched.

 May 28, 2014: The ‘Seven Dwarfs Mine Train’ ride reportedly opened at New Fantastyland in Magic Kingdom.